 Researchers have found both positive and negative results.
 They have looked at:

 Antibodies attack the virus directly.
 Unlike antivirals and anti-inflammatory drugs, antibodies are produced naturally by people who have had an infection and recovered.
 When given to patients who are fighting off an infection, antibodies can boost their immune response and stop the virus from causing further harm.

 There are two ways that antibodies can be used:

-Potential new drugs have to go through years of laboratory work, animal testing and human clinical trials before they’re proved to be safe and effective against a specific disease.
-So developing a new antiviral against the novel coronavirus is not the best hope for containing the ongoing pandemic.
+Potential new drugs usually have to go through years of laboratory work, animal testing and human clinical trials before they’re proved to be safe and effective against a specific disease.

 Experimental drugs, such as remdesivir, may have already been tested in animals for safety.
 But they usually have to go through safety trials in humans, to assess what the safe dose is, before moving into clinical trials to assess how effective they are.

-Existing antivirals have already been proved to be safe for humans, at a specific dose, so what needs to be done now is test whether they work in people with Covid-19.
-Although there are many small studies investigating the effectiveness of many different antivirals, these can only give indications, not results that are conclusive enough to justify their approval.
-What we need are large randomised controlled trials, with hundreds or thousands of people enrolled across the world, to tell us whether existing antivirals bring benefits to people with Covid-19.
+Existing antivirals have already been proved to be safe for humans, at a specific dose, so what needs to be done next is test whether they work in people with Covid-19.
+Only large randomised controlled trials, with hundreds or thousands of people enrolled across the world, can tell us whether existing antivirals bring benefits to people with Covid-19.